wiris/html-integrations/demos/README.md

 # Technical demos of WIRIS MathType Web plugins

-'Technical demos' is a collection of code examples that we've to test, validate and show **how to integrate MathType Javascript plugins on different editors using technologies**, from vanilla HTML to modern javascript frameworks.
+'Technical demos' is a collection of code examples that we've prepared to test, validate and show **how to integrate MathType Javascript plugins on different editors using technologies**, from vanilla HTML to modern javascript frameworks.

 ## Table of contents